Though Albert DeSalvo confessed to murdering 13 women in the early 1960s, some believe that the "Boston Strangler" was really multiple serial killers.

 In 1967, Albert DeSalvo went to prison for the Green Man crimes, though he never stood trial for those relating to the Boston Strangler.
 He ended up escaping jail for a short period and being transferred to a maximum-security prison a few years later.

-Some have suspected Nassar’s the real Boston Strangler, and that he convinced DeSalvo to confess to the killings so they could split whatever money he could milk from the press.
+Some have suspected Nassar’s the real Boston Strangler, and that he convinced DeSalvo to confess to the killings so they could split whatever money he could milk from the publicity.

 “Even when Richard, his own brother, went to see him, Nassar was always there and Albert wouldn’t speak without his permission,” Elaine Sharp, who represented DeSalvo’s relatives, told The Guardian.